HaeyoonJo/intuit_MLOps_paymentSystem_craft_demo/README.md

 cd intuit_MLOps_paymentSystem_craft_demo
 ```

 Build the Docker image from the Dockerfile:

-I won't track by version, however, the best practice is versioning your application using `tag`.
-See what's [Docker Image tag](https://docs.docker.com/engine/reference/commandline/image_tag/).
+We won't version the tag(s), however, the best practice is versioning your Docker Image(s) using `tag`.
+See how to use [Docker Image tag](https://docs.docker.com/engine/reference/commandline/image_tag/).

-This builds the image and tags it as `risk-engine`.
+This builds the image and tags it as `risk-engine`
 ```
 docker build -t risk-engine .
 ```

 ## Create a Docker Network
-It's best practice to run containers in a custom network so they can communicate or isolate from other containers.
+One of best practices to run containers in a custom network so they can communicate or isolate from other containers.
 Create a network:

 ```
 docker network create risk-engine-net